 Can I use my washing machine to felt or do I have to felt by hand?

 While you can felt by hand, it is very hot and tedious work.
 I prefer using my washing machine.
+If I have a large project on the horizon I would check it first to ensure I won’t need to call out washing machine repair people to get everything back on track, as it wouldn’t help to not only delay the project but to flood my home.
 On that note, when using a washing machine, it is much easier to use a top loading washer since you will be stopping and checking the item on a regular basis.
+It can be hard to find a https://warmtepomp-droger.nl (washer dryer) that top loads outside of the USA, however.
 It can be done in a front loading washer, but you would need to drain the tub each and every time you check.
 So if you have a front load washing machine, you might want to find a friend with a top loading washer who is kind of enough to let you use his or hers or go to a nearby Laundromat.
+My friend recently taught me about Buying the best washing machine in India so if you’re in need of a washing machine, check it out.

 Why does the white wool not felt as well?